-As stated in Note III in the consolidated financial statements, King's Town Bank Co., Ltd., and its subsidiaries have applied International Financial Reporting Standard (IFRS) No. 16 "Leases" since January 1, 2019 and have chosen not to re-prepare the consolidated financial statements for the comparison periods.
-The accountants did not revise the conclusion as a result.
+As stated in Note III in the consolidated financial statements, King's Town Bank Co., Ltd., and its subsidiaries have applied IFRS 16 "Leases" since January 1, 2019 and have chosen not to re-prepare the consolidated financial statements for the comparison periods.
+We did not revise the conclusion as a result.

-Ernst & Young Global Limited The competent authority approves the financial report of the public company Auditing and Certification No.: Jin-Guan-Cheng-6-Zi No. 0950104133 Jin-Guan-Cheng-Shen-Zi No.: 1030025503
+Ernst & Young Global Limited

+The competent authority approves the financial report of the public company

+Auditing and Certification No.: Jin-Guan-Cheng-6-Zi No. 0950104133

+Jin-Guan-Cheng-Shen-Zi No.: 1030025503